GraphicHealer/AutounattendGUI/README.md

     "WorkspacePath": ".\\MyOrgName\\AuGUI-Workspace"
 }
 ```
-Note how `MyOrgName` has been added to some of the paths, this will help you keep different builds seperated.
+Note how `MyOrgName` has been added to some of the paths, this will help you keep different builds separated.

 Save it under a new name, like `MyOrgName-Settings.json`